shanface33/shanface33b.github.io/_pages/about.md

 **Research Interests**: Digital Media Forensics, Biometrics, and Computer Vision, etc.

 # 🔈 News
+* Jan.
+2024: A paper on exposeing text-image inconsistency is accepted by ICLR 2024.
+* Nov.
+2023: I am invited to serve The 20th IEEE International Conference on Advanced Video and Signal-Based Surveillance (AVSS) 2024 as a Publication Chair.
 * Oct.
 2023: A paper on improving fairness in deepfake detection is accepted by WACV 2024 ([**Code**](https://github.com/littlejuyan/DF_Fairness)).
 * Sep.
 2023: A paper on audio-visual deepfake detection is accepted by MIT IEEE Undergraduate Research Technology Conference.
 Congratulations to Sneha Muppalla (a senior high school student)!
 * Aug.
 2023: A paper on street view imagery analysis is accepted by ISPRS Journal of Photogrammetry and Remote Sensing.